Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 ### Step 2: Activate the Virtual Environment

-Activate the new virtual environment to ensure that any Python commands you execute or packages you install are applied within it.
+Now, activate the new virtual environment to ensure that any Python commands you execute or packages you install are applied within it.

+To activate the virtual environment use the following commands:

 #### For Linux, MacOS